MicrosoftDocs/powerquery-docs/powerquery-docs/parameters.md

 * **Name** - Provide a name for this parameter that lets you easily recognize and differentiate it from other parameters you might create.
 * **Description** - The description is displayed next to the parameter name when parameter information is displayed, helping users who are specifying the parameter value to understand its purpose, and its semantics.
-* **Required** - The checkbox indicates whether subsequent users can specify whether a value for the **Current Value** component of the parameter must be provided.
+* **Required** - The checkbox indicates whether subsequent users can specify whether a value for the parameter must be provided.
 * **Type** - It is highly recommended that you always set up the data type of your parameter.
 You can learn more about the importance of data types from the article [Data types](data-types.md).
 * **Suggested Values** - Provides the user with suggestions to select a value for the **Current Value** from the available options:
     * *Any value* - The current value can be any manually entered value.